 Medications help in neutralizing the gastric acid or by reducing the acid production.
 There are another group of agents called prokinetics that increase the motility of the gastrointestinal system and thus allow food to be transmitted through the esophagus and gut faster.

 These agents are available over the counter.
-They work by neutralizing the gastric acid and relieve the symptoms of heart burn and acid reflux.
+They work by neutralizing gastric acid and relieving the symptoms of heartburn and acid reflux.
 These drugs, however, cannot be taken along with other medications that reduce acid reflux and there may be significant interactions leaving these agents ineffective.

 These agents are also available over the counter without prescription.
 These agents work by producing a protective coating that shields the lining of the stomach and esophagus.
 This protects the vulnerable linings of mucosa from the acid.